-U.S. Government Releases Proof Russians Were Behind Hacks During Election
+U.S. Government Releases Proof That Russians Were Behind Hacks During Election

-The Department of Homeland Security and the FBI released a joint report on Thursday including proof that Russia was behind the highly disputed hacks that crippled the Democratic Party during the election.
+The Department of Homeland Security and the FBI released a joint report on Thursday including proof that Russia was behind the highly-disputed hacks that crippled the Democratic Party during the election.
 The 13-page report details not only how the Russians used malware and phishing scams to find their way into the DNC server, but they also released evidence with more to be released soon.

 “All Americans should be alarmed by Russia’s action,” President Obama said in a statement announcing new sanctions on the Russian government.